Before You Leave

-Many museums and some services (hair salons, theatres, fast food eateries, etc.), offer a small discount with a valid student ID.
+Many museums and some services (hair salons, theatres, fast food eateries, etc.), offer a small discount if you present a valid student ID.
 Please note that many such discounts also require the student to be under a certain age (usually 26).

 There is a unique culture of baking and eating bread in Germany.
 There are more than 300 different types of bread and more than 1,200 types of biscuits and pastries.

 Air conditioning is not that common in Germany.
-Thus, it may be warm inside.
-Moreover, most of the suggested housing facilities do not have A/C nor is there A/C in public transportation (Metro, bus, etc.) or most businesses.
+It may be warm inside!
+Moreover, most of the suggested housing facilities do not have A/C nor is there A/C in public transportation or most businesses.

 Berlin functions in a beautiful way.
-Traffic flows easily, public transportation is excellent, you can walk without fear at night, and your restaurant bill would only buy you an appetizer back home.
+Traffic flows easily; public transportation is excellent; Berlin is considered safe for a major city; and your restaurant bill would only buy you an appetizer back home.

 Berlin is served by two main airports: